kohlhofer/Crossings/chapters/chapter-09.md

 Behind them, the spit of sand disappears into shadow.
 Ahead, the river stretches endlessly, carrying them toward unknown shores.
 The night is thick around them, full of secrets and silence, and the world remains unchanged.

 Water laps against the hull, a steady sound.
 Reed rows on, tireless, his face calm in the lantern light.
 He watches the darkness flow past, content to be carried by the current, by the night, by the patient water.
+In the distance, the first hint of dawn touches the horizon.